 Generally, like the Sales department, it needs flexibility, but Finance and Accounting need control.

 Of course, without the support from top level management, it will be difficult to make decisions for the benefit of the company, but it is more in the interests of the department which ultimately causes the project to not run because the different needs cannot be found out.

-Placing MIS (Management Information System) / IT (Information Technology) managers, as Project Managers
+1. Placing MIS / IT managers, as Project Managers

 This seems like a very logical decision.
 Many still think, to replace the information system or implement ERP system, the IT department is definitely the most competent party.